Income Support - how much you can get

 - small improvements, for example painting a hallway

-You can’t get an Income Support payment if your service charge is to pay for:
+You can’t get the extra payment if your service charge is to pay for:

 - major improvements, for example adding extra insulation